I believe that the future of high impact presenting and public speaking revolves around mindfulness.

-So today we take to the podium and most of us sound the same.
+Today we take to the podium and many of us sound the same

-To lose the mask we have to first remember who we really are before we learned to construct it as the speaker who sounds just like the rest of our colleagues.
+To lose the mask we have to first remember who we really are.

-We each have thousands of thoughts every single day many of which are recycled, repetitive ones with a great number that are also negative.
+We each have thousands of thoughts every single day.
+Many of are recycled, repetitive thoughts with a great number that are also negative.

 ‘Who wants to listen to me?’